Kline101/CA4009/Notes/Chapter3.md

 For years the principal file structure for IR systems has been **inverted file**

+**Inverted File**: a data structure that _maps content to its location within a database, a doc or a set of docs._ Can be _record-based_ if just referencing the docs in which a word appears, or _word-based_ if they also include the position.

+Composed of:
+- **Vocab**; term list containing all distinct words found in a text
+- **Inverted List**; list of Statistics about the occurrences of each word

+Stores mapping of words (content) to their location in docs in which they appear.

 ![Inverted File Example](./Resources/Inverted-file.png)

 ### Storing Term Locations